 Fix “\\computer is not accessible.
 You might not have permission to use this network resource”

-I’ve previously written an article on how to network two computers together that are running Windows XP.
-I’ve also written about a cool program called WiPeer that lets you connect two computers wirelessly and share data!
+I’ve previously written an article on how to network two computers together that are both running Windows and I’ve also written about how you can connect two computers wirelessly and share data!

-So if you’ve read my post on creating a peer to peer network at home, but still cannot access a share on another computer on the same network, try out the following troubleshooting tips!
+So if you’ve read either of those two articles, but still cannot access a share on another computer on the same network, try out the following troubleshooting tips!

 1. Workgroup – Make sure that each computer that you want to access is in the same workgroup.
 The name of the workgroup should be exactly the same on every computer.
 Also, be sure to use the same case for the names (all upper or all lower).